Associated Event

 13:00

 One of the critical challenges facing the end of a mine life is how to achieve appropriate, relevant and agreed outcomes for mine closure and transition to the next land use.
 This session commences with a discussion on environmental and social processes occurring at closing and closed mines, and the connections between these.
-Through case studies and interactive discussion, we will then explore practical ways to avoid the pitfalls of unrealised promises and define practical socio-economic outcomes to support mine closure planning.
+Through case studies and interactive discussion, we will then explore practical ways to avoid the pitfalls of unrealised promises and define practical environmental and socio-economic outcomes to support mine closure planning.

 15:00